scene-verse/SceneVerse/README.md

 We propose SceneVerse, the first million-scale 3D vision-language dataset with 68K 3D indoor scenes and 2.5M vision-language pairs.
 We demonstrate the scaling effect by (i) achieving state-of-the-art on all existing 3D visual grounding benchmarks and (ii) showcasing zero-shot transfer capabilities with our GPS (Grounded Pre-training for Scenes) model.

 ## News
+- [2024-07] Training & Inference code as well as preprocessing code is released and checkpoints & logs are on the way!
+- [2024-07] Preprocessing codes for scenes used in SceneVerse are released.
 - [2024-07] SceneVerse is accepted by ECCV 2024!
 Training and inference codes/checkpoints will come shortly, stay tuned!
 - [2024-03] We release the data used in SceneVerse.
 Fill out the [form](https://forms.gle/AXMk7MH6bFXpCqd99) for the download link!
 - [2024-01] We release SceneVerse on ArXiv.
 Checkout our [paper](https://arxiv.org/abs/2401.09340) and [website](https://scene-verse.github.io/).